Contemporary Artist · Harlem, New York · NYC

 Most creatives pick a lane.
 Corey has run several at once, at a level most never reach in one.

-The fine art is what happens when a man with that many lives puts everything he has seen on a single surface.
-The face tells the story before a word is spoken.
+The contemporary art is what happens when a Harlem NYC contemporary artist with that many lives puts everything he has seen on a single surface.
+One of one contemporary wall art on archival museum-quality aluminum and framed — collector contemporary art that tells the story before a word is spoken.

 If you have not heard the name yet, you will.